JuliaDynamics/Agents.jl/docs/src/tutorial.md

 # Tutorial

 !!! tip "YouTube video"
-      * This Tutorial is also available as a YouTube video: https://youtu.be/fgwAfAa4kt0
+      * This Tutorial is also available as a YouTube video: [https://youtu.be/fgwAfAa4kt0](https://youtu.be/fgwAfAa4kt0)

 In Agents.jl a central structure called `AgentBasedModel` contains all data of a simulation and maps unique IDs (integers) to agent instances.
 During the simulation, the model evolves in discrete steps.
-During one step, the user decides which agents will act, how will they act, how many times, and whether any model-level properties will be adjusted.
+During one step, the user decides which agents will act, how they will act, how many times, and whether any model-level properties will be adjusted.
 Once the time evolution is defined, collecting data during time evolution is straightforward by simply stating which data should be collected.

 In the spirit of simple design, all of this is done by defining simple Julia data types, like basic functions, structs and dictionaries.

 To set up an ABM simulation in Agents.jl, a user only needs to follow these steps:

-1. Choose in what kind of space the agents will live in, for example a graph, a grid, etc. Several spaces are provided by Agents.jl and can be initialized immediately.
+1. Choose what kind of space the agents will live in, for example a graph, a grid, etc. Several spaces are provided by Agents.jl and can be initialized immediately.
 2. Define the agent type (or types, for mixed models) that will populate the ABM.
 Agent types are Julia `mutable struct`s that are created with [`@agent`](@ref).
 The types must contain some mandatory fields, which is ensured by using [`@agent`](@ref).
-The remaining fields of the agent type are up to user's choice.
+The remaining fields of the agent type are up to the user's choice.
 3. The created agent type, the chosen space, optional additional model level properties, and other simulation tuning properties like schedulers or random number generators, are given to [`AgentBasedModel`](@ref).
 This instance defines the model within an Agents.jl simulation.
 More specialized structures are also available, see [`AgentBasedModel`](@ref).
 4. Provide functions that govern the time evolution of the ABM.
 A user can provide an agent-stepping function, that acts on each agent one by one, and/or a model-stepping function, that steps the entire model as a whole.
 These functions are standard Julia functions that take advantage of the Agents.jl [API](@ref).
 Once these functions are created, they are simply passed to [`step!`](@ref) to evolve the model.
 5. _(Optional)_ Visualize the model and animate its time evolution.
 This can help checking that the model behaves as expected and there aren't any mistakes, or can be used in making figures for a paper/presentation.